eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Identify relationships between visualizations

 ## Short version Data Science Work Flow- Application (25 mins)
-Using three of the data science work flow steps (identify, acquire, present) we will get to know the class.
+Use three of the steps from the data science work flow (identify, acquire, present) to get to know your classmates!

-Divide students to into 4 groups- spaced at the whiteboards around the room.
+Students should get into 4 groups- spaced at the whiteboards around the room.

 #### IDENTIFY: Understand the problem
 Have each group develop 1 research question that they would like to know about the class and make a hypothesis (don't share with class yet)
 Examples:
-Current favorite tool for working with data?
+- Current favorite tool for working with data?
-What can you help your classmates with when it comes to data analysis?
+- What can you help your classmates with when it comes to data analysis?
-What you most excited about learning?
+- What you most excited about learning?

 #### ACQUIRE: Obtain the data
 Have students rotate through the groups to "collect the data" (suggest students make a easy visual way for the other students to write their answers, or select an option quickly to keep the time on this down)